Ex Machina (film): Plot

-At their next meeting, Ava cuts the power.
-Caleb explains what Nathan is going to do to her, and she begs him for help.
-He informs her of his plan: he will get Nathan drunk again and reprogram the security system.
-When Ava cuts the power, she and Caleb will leave together, locking Nathan in behind them.
-She later encounters Kyoko for the first time when Kyoko enters her room.
+At their next meeting, Ava cuts the power and Caleb tells her about Nathan's plan.
+He promises to help her escape by getting Nathan drunk again and reprogramming the security system so that, during a power failure, the doors will open rather than lock.
+Ava later encounters Kyoko when she enters her room.

-Nathan reveals to Caleb that he observed his and Ava's 'secret' conversations with a battery-powered security camera.
-He says Ava has only pretended to have feelings for Caleb, and that Caleb was deliberately selected for his emotional profile so he would try to help Ava escape.
-Nathan says this was the real test all along, and that by manipulating Caleb successfully, Ava has demonstrated true consciousness.
+Nathan reveals that he has secretly observed Caleb and Ava's conversations with a battery-powered security camera.
+He claims Ava has only pretended to care for Caleb and that Caleb was deliberately chosen for his emotional profile so he would attempt to help her escape.
+Nathan says this was the true test, arguing that Ava's successful manipulation of Caleb demonstrates genuine consciousness.

-Moments later, Ava cuts the power.
-Caleb reveals that he had suspected Nathan was watching them, so when Nathan was passed out, Caleb already modified the security system to open the doors in a power failure instead of locking them.
-After seeing Ava on the security cameras leave her confinement and interact with Kyoko, Nathan knocks Caleb unconscious and rushes to stop the two robots from escaping.
+When Ava cuts the power again, Caleb reveals that he suspected Nathan was watching them and had already altered the security system.
+Ava escapes her confinement and encounters Kyoko, but Nathan knocks Caleb unconscious and confronts the two gynoids.
+Ava attacks him, but he overpowers her and severs her left forearm.
+Kyoko stabs Nathan in the back, but he strikes her, disabling her.
+Ava removes the knife and kills Nathan by stabbing him in the chest.

-Ava attacks Nathan but he overpowers her, and severs her left forearm.
-Kyoko then stabs Nathan in the back.
-Nathan hits Kyoko in the face, disabling her, but Ava stabs Nathan twice more, killing him.
-Ava finds Caleb, and asks him to remain where he is while she repairs herself with parts from other androids, using their artificial skin to take on the full appearance of a woman.

-Instead of returning to Caleb, however, Ava leaves the area using Nathan's ID card to unlock the glass security door, which locks behind her, leaving Caleb trapped inside.
-Ignoring Caleb's pleas, she glances briefly at the bodies of Nathan and Kyoko before leaving the facility.
-She then escapes to the outside world in the helicopter meant to take Caleb home.
-Arriving in a city, she blends into a crowd.
+Ava finds Caleb and asks him to wait while she repairs herself with parts from other gynoids, using their artificial skin to assume a fully human appearance.
+She then abandons Caleb, using Nathan's ID card to unlock the glass security door before leaving him trapped inside.
+Ignoring his pleas, she briefly looks at Nathan and Kyoko's bodies before escaping in the helicopter intended to take Caleb home.
+In the city, she visits a busy intersection – fulfilling her wish to see the outside world – before blending into the crowd.